tsinghua-fib-lab/UniST/README.md

 The pseudo-code of UniST is as simple as the following:
 ![Alg](./assets/alg.jpg "")

-## ⚖ Comparison with other spatio-temporal foundation models
+## ⚖ Comparison with other foundation models for spatio-temporal prediction

 | Model  | Data Format | Data Scalability | Few-shot | Zero-shot | Computation Cost | Memory Cost |
 |--------|-------------|------------------|----------|-----------|------------------|-------------|